dmji/gosudarevlist/README.md

 ### Work-In-Progress TODO

 * [X] Host on free serv00 with auto-deploy via github actions
+* [ ] Implement auto-update vith chron
 * [ ] Improve filtering
 * [ ] Profile page
 * [ ] OAuth with Telegram

 # Project Structure

-### Assets

-Generally anything that might requie in runtime (CSS, images etc)

-Contains package to embed files into binary-exec

-### Lang

-lang/translations - folder to store localized strings as i18n toml files
+`assets` - anything that might requie in runtime (CSS, images etc) `langlang/translations` - folder to store localized strings as i18n toml files `build` - should contain dockerfiles and other files requied in build-stage `cmd` - inheret from clean architure folder for executable applications `internal` - inheret from clean architure folder

-Contains package to embed files into binary-exec

-### Build

-Should contain dockerfiles and other files requied in build-stage

-### ~Builds

-Temp folder as build output target

-### Cmd

-Inheret from clean architure folder for executable applications

-cmd/env util package for updaters apps `TODO: merge all into one and remove that package`

-### Internal

-Inheret from clean architure folder

-### Pkg

-Inheret from clean architure folder
+`pkg` - inheret from clean architure folder

-### Components

-Folder with a-h/templ template files

-### Handlers

-Folder with front-end handlers routing

-### Migrations

-Sequence migration files to initialize postgres with goose
+`cmd/env (TODO: merge all into one and remove that package)` - util package for updaters apps `components` - folder with a-h/templ template files `handlers` - folder with front-end handlers routing `migrations` - sequence migration files to initialize postgres with goose

 # Building